Jemok/mkatoliki/api-definition-mobile.md

 User will have to confirm their email address after they register with the app, login will only be allowed after their email address has been confirmed.
-Client should alert the user to confirm their email addresses after registration
+Client should alert the user to confirm their email addresses after registration The `verified` field is set to `0` by default after registration.
+When the user

     POST :  /api/auth/signup HTTP /1.1
     HOST:  api.matoliki.com